Sacramento Municipal Utility District: Facilities

 SMUD owns the first of potentially two natural gas power plants (the Cosumnes Power Plant, brought online in 2006 on property adjacent to the decommissioned Rancho Seco nuclear facility) as well as wind-powered and solar-powered electric generation facilities.
 In addition, the utility owns some small gas-fired peaker plants for meeting the highest energy demands, typically on Sacramento's notably blistering summer days.

+With multiple direct line connections to the historic Brighton Substation, SMUD can also draw capacity from hydroelectric power generated on the North Fork Feather River's Stairway of Power system.

 SMUD is in the Advisory Council of the PHEV Research Center.